 Key takeaways

-Take magnesium and calcium separately to maintain an effective balance.
+Take magnesium and calcium supplements separately to allow maximum absorption.
 Too much calcium can prevent magnesium absorption, potentially leading to health disorders.

 Avoid combining green tea with iron supplements or iron-rich foods.
 EGCG, the main component of green tea, reduces iron absorption.

-Take fat-soluble vitamins (A, D, E, K) with foods containing healthy fats for best absorption.
+For best absorption, take fat-soluble vitamins (A, D, E, K) with foods containing healthy fats.
 You should take water-soluble vitamins (like C and B) with water on an empty stomach.

-From collagen powder and probiotics to prenatal vitamins and St. John’s Wort, the sale of supplements is skyrocketing.
-In fact, according to data from the 2017-2018 National Health and Nutrition Examination Survey, an estimated 57% of Americans older than 20 take at least one dietary supplement.
+From collagen powder and probiotics to prenatal vitamins and St. John’s Wort, the sale of vitamin, mineral, and herbal supplements is skyrocketing.
+In fact, according to data from the most recent National Health and Nutrition Examination Survey, an estimated 57% of Americans older than 20 take at least one dietary supplement.
 Multivitamins, vitamin D, and omega-3 fatty acids are the most popular.

 What vitamins should not be taken together?